microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/team-list-installedapps.md

 >[!NOTE]
 >
 >  This example is applicable to sideloaded or organizational apps.
-The externalId value remains empty for apps with a distributionMethod type of 'store' per the design.
-When apps are published to the global store, the app's id matches the id found in the app manifest.
+The externalId value remains empty for apps with a distributionMethod type of `store` per the design.
+When apps are published to the global store, the app's `id` matches the `id` found in the app manifest.

 #### Response